doriordan/skuber/docs/GUIDE.md

       // ...
     }

-To test the above code, call the run method to create the watch and then separately run a number of [kubectl scale](https://cloud.google.com/container-engine/docs/kubectl/scale) commands to set different replica counts on the frontend - for example:
+To test the above code, call the watchFrontendScaling method to create the watch and then separately run a number of [kubectl scale](https://cloud.google.com/container-engine/docs/kubectl/scale) commands to set different replica counts on the frontend - for example:

      kubectl scale --replicas=1 rc frontend